-TCP/IP host is identified by a logical IP address.
-The IP address is a network layer address and has no dependence on the data link layer address (such as a MAC address of a work interface card).
-A unique IP address is required for each host and network component communicates using TCP/IP.
+Each TCP/IP host is identified by a logical IP address.
+The IP address is a network layer address and has no dependence on the data link layer address (such as a MAC address of a network interface card).
+A unique IP address is required for each host and network component that communicates using TCP/IP.